Jameskmonger/chimneypot/README.md

 ## License

 Chimneypot is completely released into the public domain, using [The Unlicense](http://unlicense.org).
+To see our license, you can read the [LICENSE file](/LICENSE).